cnm13ryan/inspect_agents/docs/DOCS_INDEX.md

-# DeepAgents Documentation Index
+# Inspect Agents Documentation Index

-This is the entry point for the DeepAgents documentation.
+This is the entry point for the Inspect Agents documentation.
 It organizes all existing Markdown files into clear categories.

 ## Getting Started
 - Inspect Agents Quickstart: `./getting-started/inspect_agents_quickstart.md`